top of page

 The impact of interior design and childhood development

 A couple years ago, I was a part of a group mentoring program.
-The instructor told us to identify what either "lights you up" or "pisses you off" to define your place in the interior design industry.
+The instructor told us to write down what either "lights you up" or "pisses you off" in the interior design industry.

-The interior design industry is saturated.
-Everyone is a "designer".
-For people like me, who actually hear objects in the room, or sense a composition, color, or pattern within seconds of being in the space, it can get a little annoying.
+The interior design industry is saturated -- everyone is a "designer".
+For people like me, who actually hear objects in the room, or sense a composition, color, or pattern within seconds of being in the space, it's a little annoying.
 But piss me off?
-Eh, I try to stay in my own lane.
+Eh.

 It took me a few times hearing this statement from potential clients, but it finally hit me.